abhishek-220/Python-Tutorials/README.md

 # Python-Tutorials

+A python beginner's guide notebook.
-For beginner's in python, basic python functions and programs.
+For students just starting on Python this notebook will be helpful in getting to know the basic funcations and programs.